1. Funding

 The prize

-Awarded annually, the Jules Léger Prize for New Chamber Music is a competition for composers from Canada, designed to encourage the creation of new chamber music.
+Awarded annually, the Jules Léger Prize for New Chamber Music is a competition for professional composers and sound creators from Canada, designed to encourage the creation of new chamber music.

 Eligibility